vgarvardt/go-oauth2-pg/README.md

 ## PostgreSQL drivers

 The store accepts an adapter interface that interacts with the DB.
-Adapter and implementations are extracted to separate package [`github.com/vgarvardt/go-pg-adapter`](https://github.com/vgarvardt/go-pg-adapter) for easier maintenance.
+Adapter and implementations extracted to separate package [`github.com/vgarvardt/go-pg-adapter`](https://github.com/vgarvardt/go-pg-adapter) for easier maintenance.

 ## Usage example